-The Award will accumulate dividend equivalent rights with respect to the Target PRSUs granted hereunder in respect of any dividends paid on Shares (on a one Share to one PRSU basis) from January 1, 2023 through the Settlement Date (as defined below).
+The Award will accumulate dividend equivalent rights with respect to the Target PRSUs granted hereunder in respect of any dividends paid on Shares (on a one Share to one PRSU basis) from the first day of the Performance Period through the last day of the Performance Period.
 To the extent the Target PRSUs that gave rise to any dividend equivalent rights are forfeited pursuant to this Award or the Plan, those dividend equivalent rights will also be forfeited.
 The aggregate dollar amount of dividend equivalent rights accumulated under this Section 4 in respect of the Target PRSUs and not forfeited shall be added to, and be settled on the Settlement Date.